Police: Person sets house on fire after hours-long standoff in Ardmore

 That prompted police to fire back at the person inside the house, Doss said.

-The Winston-Salem Police Department arrived as the house was engulfed in flames.
+The Winston-Salem Fire Department arrived as the house was engulfed in flames.

 “It’s still a hot scene right now,” Doss said.